matheusslg/vitest-preview/README.md

 <p align="center">
   <a href="https://stackblitz.com/edit/vitest-preview?file=src%2FApp.test.tsx,README.md" title="Try Vitest Preview Now" target="_blank">Try Vitest Preview Online</a>.
 No downloads needed!
 </p>

+> ⚠️ **Note**: This is a fork of the original [vitest-preview](https://github.com/nvh95/vitest-preview) repository with added support for Tailwind CSS.
+The original repository does not support Tailwind CSS out of the box.

 <!-- prettier-ignore-start -->
 <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->